 From cruising the country's oldest steamboat, to visiting a family of forest giants, Louisville is a must see for road trips this Fall.

-Another Louisville arboretum, albeit a somewhat spookier option, is the Cave Hill Cemetery and Arboretum located in the eclectic Highlands neighborhood.
+Another arboretum, albeit a somewhat spookier option, is the Cave Hill Cemetery and Arboretum located in the eclectic Highlands neighborhood.
 This 296-acre Victorian burial ground offers visitors beauty, history and plenty trees to ogle while exploring Louisville this Fall.
-Cave Hill, which is Louisville's largest cemetery, is also home to the final resting place of iconic Kentucky figures such as Colonel Sanders, Muhammad Ali, Pappy Van Winkle, and George Rogers Clark.
+Cave Hill, which is the city's largest cemetery, is also home to the final resting place of iconic Kentucky figures such as Colonel Sanders, Muhammad Ali, Pappy Van Winkle, and George Rogers Clark.

 Located just south of downtown Louisville you will find Old Louisville, one of the city's most historic neighborhoods.
 With the largest collection of Victorian-era mansions in the U.S. spread over forty-eight city blocks, Old Louisville comes with architectural beauty, plenty of history, and a reputation for paranormal activity.
 This 90-minute guided walking tour will lead you through the neighborhood past frightening favorites such as the Witches Tree and Pink Palace, as well as a few lesser known haunted homes.
 The tour is based on Louisville local David Dominé’s book, True Ghost Stories and Eerie Legends from America’s Most Haunted Neighborhood.
 Louisville Ghost Tours can be booked online between March 15 - November 15, kicking off nightly at 7:30pm.